Dr Pieter Pelser, Senior Lecturer in Plant Systematics, University of Canterbury

 to social cues that signal changing sperm competition risk, (2) determine the impact on reproductive success (i.e. fitness) for males making strategic adjustments, and (3) improve our understanding of the unknown mechanism(s) behind such adjustments, specifically looking at the seminal fluid proteome.

 Michael successfully completed his PhD in late 2018 and recently accepted a postdoc at SCION.

 I am a Masters student with a keen interest in the conservation of terrestrial ecosystems.
 My current research investigates the genetic diversity and gene flow of trees within forest fragments on the Mambilla Plateau, in Nigeria.
 The Afromontane forests of this region are of significant conservation importance, boasting high levels of species endemism, and are some of the last of this forest type remaining in Western Africa.
 I am using microsatellite loci to measure the genetic diversity of the tree species Albizia gummifera (Fabaceae) and Clausena anisata (Rutaceae) as a proxy for genetic diversity of all plants in these forests.
 From this research, I will be able to make well informed recommendations for the protection and reforestation of Mambilla Plateau.

-Lily has just submitted her masters thesis in 2018.
+Lily successfully completed her MSc thesis in mid 2018.

 Dr Marie Hale, Senior Lecturer Emeritus, University of Canterbury

 using population genetics to understand evolutionary processes in populations (e.g. local adaptation,